leolimasa/age-vault/README.md

 Follow this workflow to add a new user/machine to the vault:

-* Have the user create a public/private key pair on their machine using `age` (ideally, in an HSM)
+* Have the user create a public/private key pair on their machine using one of the `age` keygen commands (like `age-plugin-tpm`)
 * Have the user move the newly created identity and public key into the age vault locations using:
   * `age-vault set-idenity [identity file]`
   * `age-vault set-pubkey [public key file]`